E. Jean Carroll v. Donald J. Trump: Background

 The allegations were made during the first Trump administration.
-In an official government statement, Trump denied that he had ever met Carroll, accused her of trying to sell books, implied she had a political agenda, compared the accusation to one against U.S. Supreme Court Justice Brett Kavanaugh, and said Bergdorf Goodman had confirmed they had no surveillance footage of the alleged incident.
+In an official government statement made on June 21, 2019, Trump denied that he had ever met Carroll, accused her of trying to sell books, implied she had a political agenda, compared the accusation to one against U.S. Supreme Court Justice Brett Kavanaugh, and said Bergdorf Goodman had confirmed they had no surveillance footage of the alleged incident.
 Trump further called on the public to provide information indicating that Carroll was conspiring with the Democratic Party or New York magazine.
 Trump separately stated in an interview with The Hill that Carroll was "totally lying" and that "she's not my type."
 Carroll provided New York with a photograph of her and her then-husband John Johnson socializing with Trump and his then-wife Ivana Trump in 1987.
 Trump dismissed its significance, saying, "Standing with my coat on in a line—give me a break—with my back to the camera.
 I have no idea who she is."

 Carroll initially chose not to describe the alleged sexual assault as rape, instead describing it as a fight.
 "My word is fight.
 My word is not the victim word ...
 I fought."
-(Note: In her CNN interview with Anderson Cooper, Carroll explained that she felt that the word "rape" has "many sexual connotations", has been the subject of fantasies, and that she thought "most people think of rape as being sexy."
+(Note: In her CNN interview with Anderson Cooper, Carroll explained that she felt that the word "rape" has "many sexual connotations", has been the subject of fantasies, and that she thought "most people think of rape as being sexy".
 She clarified that she felt that her experience "was not sexual.
 It just hurt.")

 A couple of weeks after the New York magazine article was published, Carroll ran into lawyer George Conway (a Trump critic and husband of Kellyanne Conway), who told her to file a defamation lawsuit and helped her find a lawyer.
 Conway then wrote an op-ed for The Washington Post encouraging readers to believe Carroll.

 Initial litigation and related matters

-Original defamation lawsuit Carroll I (November 2019–April 2023)
+Original defamation lawsuit (Carroll I; November 2019–April 2023)

 In November 2019, Carroll filed a defamation lawsuit with the New York Supreme Court.
 The suit states that Trump had damaged her reputation, substantially harmed her professionally, and caused emotional pain.
 (Note: Carroll's lawyer Roberta Kaplan stated years later: "What was so offensive about [Trump's reaction] was the idea that she was just making it up to sell a book or two as part of a Democratic plot.")

 Decades ago, the now President of the United States raped me.
 When I had the courage to speak out about the attack, he defamed my character, accused me of lying for personal gain, even insulted my appearance.
 No woman should have to face this.
 But this lawsuit is not only about me.
 I am filing this on behalf of every woman who has ever been harassed, assaulted, silenced, or spoken up only to be shamed, fired, ridiculed and belittled.